swcarpentry/git-novice/06-ignore.md

 ~~~

 As a bonus, using `.gitignore` helps us avoid accidentally adding files to the
-repository that we don't want:
+repository that we don't want to track:

 ~~~ {.bash}
 $ git add a.dat